Victoria Park, Tower Hamlets: Location

-There are two cafes in the park, The Pavilion Cafe in the west and The Hub in the east.
-There are two playgrounds, one on either side of the park, as well as sporting facilities and a skatepark in the east.
+There are public toilets within the park.
+There are two cafes in the park – The Pavilion Cafe in the west and The Hub in the east.
+There is a weekly food market and other seasonal market events.

+There are two children's playgrounds, one on either side of the park, as well as sporting facilities and a skatepark in the east.

 The park is home to many historic artifacts and features and has decorative gardens and wilder natural areas as well as open grass lands.
 It also hosts a lawn bowls club.
+There are two lakes within the park which are home to various wildlife, as well as a model boating lake.
+There is also a historical bandstand, which hosts an annual summer programme of free performances.

-Victoria Park is used as a concert venue and hosts many festivals each year.
+Since the 2006 Lovebox Festival, Victoria Park has increasingly been used as a concert venue for large-scale music productions including All Points East.
 The park is approximately a mile away from the Queen Elizabeth Olympic Park.
-Owing to its proximity to the Olympic park, it became a venue for the BT London Live event along with Hyde Park during the London 2012 Olympic Games.
+Owing to its proximity to the Olympic Park, it became a venue for the BT London Live event along with Hyde Park during the London 2012 Olympic Games.

-The park underwent a £12 million refurbishment in 2011 and 2012, and many of the park's old features have been reinstated or repaired.
-It has won the Green Flag People's Choice Award for the most popular public green space in 2012, 2014 and 2015, the only park in the UK to have won the award three times.
+The park underwent a £12 million refurbishment in 2011 and 2012, and many of the park's historical and heritage features have been reinstated or repaired.
+It has won the Green Flag People's Choice Award for the most popular public green space in 2012, 2014 and 2015, the only park in the UK to have won the award three times, and often appears in the Top-10.

-The park is Grade II* listed on the Register of Historic Parks and Gardens.
+The park is Grade II* listed on the English Heritage Register of Historic Parks and Gardens.